rizac/gfzreport/gfzreport/templates/tutorial/_chap_installation.rst

 .. code-block:: bash

-   pip install . -e
+   pip install -e .

-(you can remove the -e option if the pckage has not to be installed as editable, if desired)
+(you can remove the -e option if the package has not to be installed as editable, if desired)

 Now you should have all python packages installed, *except* `basemap <https://github.com/matplotlib/basemap>`_